Anime about mental illness are usually anime that:

 Future Diary is madness all around.
 Everything about it is crack cocaine taken to another level.

-Yuno Gasai is the famous yandere who’s known across the
+Yuno Gasai is the famous yandere who’s known across the anime industry.
+Her messed up childhood turns her a bit psychotic and disturbingly needy.

 Her Stockholm syndrome partner, Amano, has issues of his own.
 Mostly related to Yuno Gasai.